Intel: Intel Core

+Transient execution CPU vulnerability

 Use of Intel products by Apple Inc. (2005–2019)

 On June 6, 2005, Steve Jobs, then CEO of Apple, announced that Apple would be transitioning the Macintosh from its long favored PowerPC architecture to the Intel x86 architecture because the future PowerPC road map was unable to satisfy Apple's needs.
 This was seen as a win for Intel, although an analyst called the move "risky" and "foolish", as Intel's current offerings at the time were considered to be behind those of AMD and IBM.
 The first Mac computers containing Intel CPUs were announced on January 10, 2006, and Apple had its entire line of consumer Macs running on Intel processors by early August 2006.
 The Apple Xserve server was updated to Intel Xeon processors from November 2006 and was offered in a configuration similar to Apple's Mac Pro.

 Despite Apple's use of Intel products, relations between the two companies were strained at times.
 Rumors of Apple switching from Intel processors to their own designs began circulating as early as 2011.
-On June 22, 2020, during Apple's annual WWDC, Tim Cook, Apple's CEO, announced that they would be transitioning their entire Mac line from Intel CPUs to custom Apple-designed processors over the course of the next two years.
-In the short term, this transition is estimated to have minimal effects on Intel, as Apple only accounts for 2% to 4% of their revenue.
-However, Apple's shift to their own chips might prompt other PC manufacturers to reassess their reliance on Intel and the x86 architecture.
-By November 2020, Apple unveiled the M1, their processor designed for the Mac.
+On June 22, 2020, during Apple's annual WWDC, Tim Cook, Apple's CEO, announced that it would be transitioning the company's entire Mac line from Intel CPUs to custom Apple-designed processors based on the Arm architecture over the course of the next two years.
+In the short term, this transition was estimated to have minimal effects on Intel, as Apple only accounted for 2% to 4% of its revenue.
+However, at the time it was believed that Apple's shift to its own chips might prompt other PC manufacturers to reassess their reliance on Intel and the x86 architecture.
+By November 2020, Apple unveiled the M1, its processor custom-designed for the Mac.

-Solid-state drives (SSD)
+Solid-state drives (SSDs)

 In 2008, Intel began shipping mainstream solid-state drives (SSDs) with up to 160 GB storage capacities.
 As with their CPUs, Intel develops SSD chips using ever-smaller nanometer processes.
 These SSDs make use of industry standards such as NAND flash, mSATA, PCIe, and NVMe.
 In 2017, Intel introduced SSDs based on 3D XPoint technology under the Optane brand name.

 In 2021, SK Hynix acquired most of Intel's NAND memory business for $7 billion, with a remaining transaction worth $2 billion expected in 2025.
 Intel also discontinued its consumer Optane products in 2021.
-In July 2022, Intel disclosed in its Q2 earnings report that it would cease future product development within its Optane business.
+In July 2022, Intel disclosed in its Q2 earnings report that it would cease future product development within its Optane business, which in turn effectively discontinued the development of 3D XPoint as a whole.